shadowlenz/SpotLight.RayCast/README.md

 ![alt text](https://pbs.twimg.com/media/DXYsWNiV4AEzwA2.jpg:large)

 Can detect if spotlight Light component is in the gameobject.
-Some values such as detectAngle or distance will be locked and based on spotlight values.
+Some values such as detectAngle or distance will be locked and be based on spotlight values.

  - Detect Layer: layers it'll grab the closest to.
  - Obsticle Mask Layer: detected go will be ignored if these layers are in front.